 All children who die before they reach the condition of accountability, by which they convincingly understand their sin and corruption and embrace the gospel by faith, are graciously saved eternally by God through the work of Jesus Christ, being elect by sovereign choice, innocent of willful sin, rebellion, and unbelief. . . .
 So, when an infant dies, he or she is elect to eternal salvation. . . .

-Although every normal person has a disposition to sin, that does not mean that they are a sinner even before they commit their first sin.
-Therefore, if an infant, a young child, or a mentally retarded person has not committed any sins, they are not a sinner and, therefore, God regards them as righteous.
-Furthermore, although the Bible does not provide a clear indication of the eternal destiny of such infants, young children, and the mentally retarded, there is reason to believe they will have eternal salvation, despite having died without having trusted in Jesus Christ as their Savior.
+Although every normal person has a disposition to sin, that does not mean that he (or she) is a sinner even before committing their first sin.
+Therefore, if an infant, a young child, or a mentally deficient person has not committed any sins, they are not a sinner and, therefore, God regards them as righteous.
+Furthermore, although the Bible does not provide a clear indication of the eternal destiny of such infants, young children, and the mentally deficient, there is reason to believe they will have eternal salvation, despite having died without having trusted in Jesus Christ as their Savior.

-This may raise questions, such as the following: Does anyone who has sinned deserve God’s mercy (i.e., avoid punishment for their sins)?
-Is there anyone, other than God, who has the right and is capable of determining the appropriate requirement(s) for a person to receive His mercy?
-Is it unfair if God doesn’t give everyone many opportunities to be forgiven of their sins, so they can have eternal salvation?
+This may raise questions, such as the following: Does anyone who has sinned deserve God’s mercy (i.e., not be punished for their sins)?
+Is there anyone, other than God, who has the right and is capable of determining the appropriate requirement(s) for a person to receive God’s mercy?
+Is it unfair if God does not give everyone many opportunities to be forgiven of their sins, so they can have eternal salvation?
 We believe the Bible indicates that the answer to each of these questions is “no.” [Note: The Appendix at the end of this article briefly addresses the question: Why isn’t everyone given similar opportunities to receive eternal salvation?]

 Nevertheless, we can have assurance that God will do the right thing with regard to every person’s eternal destiny.
 However, what many people believe is “right” and what God believes is “right” with regard to this matter may differ.
 It is important to understand the significance of the fact that the eternal destiny of each person is based on God’s plan for salvation, not on a plan that humans developed.
 Some people may question if God’s plan is “fair.”
 However, not only because God knows everything (i.e., He is omniscient), but also because the essence of His nature is love, His ability to make “right” and “fair” decisions is infinitely superior to that of humans.
 [For a discussion of God’s nature and supernatural abilities, click on “Has God’s Nature Changed?” and/or “Is God Really Omnipotent and Omniscient?”]

-[To see a couple of our other articles pertaining to eternal salvation, click on “What Must a Person Do to be Assured of Eternal Salvation?” and “What Is the Biblical Basis for Believing that Only Christians Will Have Eternal Salvation?”]
+[To see another article pertaining to the matter of whether or not God makes exceptions regarding who will have eternal salvation, click on “What Is the Biblical Basis for Believing that Only Christians Will Have Eternal Salvation?”]

 Why Isn’t Everyone Given Similar Opportunities to Receive Eternal Salvation?

-Why do some people have many opportunities to hear the gospel message regarding how to be forgiven for all their sins and receive eternal salvation, whereas other people hear the gospel message no more than a few times?
-In light of the severe eternal consequences for any person who has not received eternal salvation, why does God not give every person equal – or, at least, similar – opportunities to hear the gospel message?
+Why do some people have many opportunities to hear the gospel message regarding how to be forgiven for all their sins and receive eternal salvation, whereas other people hear the gospel message only a few times or not even once?
+In light of the severe eternal consequences for any person who has not received eternal salvation, why does God not give every person equal – or, at least, a similar number of – opportunities to hear the gospel message?